trevon1344/Dragon-Ball-Z-Budokai-3-HD-Remastered/README.md

 You can keep up-to-date by checking the "DBZB3HDR Bin List.rtf" file.

-How to update files tutorial:
+How to update files tutorial: [Link will be here later]